Tag: Setting Boundaries

 What Bad Boundaries Look Like

-Most people are doing boundaries wrong.
+Most people are using boundaries like a weapon.

 They think boundaries are about forcing other people to stop annoying them.